How to Manufacture a Product

 How much does it cost to manufacture a product?

 As every product needs different forms of attention, the cost can vary.
-However, you will be provided an estimate through either your product design team and or a quote by the manufacturer themselves.
+However, you will be provided with an estimate from either your product design team or a quote from the manufacturer.

 What to look for in a product manufacturer?

-After carrying out the characteristics of the product and have created a prototype within design team, it’s now easier to determine the best practice and location.
-However, excellent reputation and expertise of the market you would like to reach seem to be the general idea.
+After deciding on the primary characteristics of the product and creating a prototype with a design team, it’s now easier to determine the best manufacturing option.
+However, an excellent reputation and a high level of expertise regarding the market you would like to penetrate are generally what you want to look for.

 What should I do before manufacturing a product?

-First and foremost, it’s important to consult a design firm like MAKO, who has over 20 years of experience working with clients like yourself and manufacturers.
-But, you should have researched the materials needed, created a prototype, receive quotes from prospective manufacturers, regimentation, and testing.
+First and foremost, it’s important to consult with a design firm like MAKO with over 20 years of experience working with clients like yourself, as well as manufacturers.
+Ultimately, you should research the materials your product needs, create a prototype, conduct testing, and receive quotes from prospective manufacturers prior to the commencement of manufacturing.

-If you would like to learn more on manufacturing inventions from MAKO’s Senior Product Strategist, take a look at one of our archived entry’s here.
+If you would like to learn more about manufacturing inventions from MAKO’s Senior Product Strategist, take a look at one of our archived entries here.

 Where can a product be made?

 From product development right to patenting, you will have an in-house team right here at MAKO.
-We work on over 150 different projects per year that range from products that are straightforward to ones that are more complex.
-There is nothing that you can’t achieve by partnering with us.
+We work on over 150 different projects per year that range from simple products with one utility, such as the Comfycup, to complex designs that require mechanical and electrical engineering, such as the CarGenerator.
+There is nothing that you can’t achieve by partnering with us!

 Final Notes

-As we have learned, the more we feed research and testing to the generator that is product manufacturing, the quality of the inventor’s concept can really rev up the success of the launch into the unique market.
+As we have learned, the more we feed research and testing to the generator that is product manufacturing, the higher the quality of the final product that results from your invention idea will be regardless of the niche market it targets or the complexity of its design.

 About: MAKO Design + Invent is the original firm providing world-class consumer product development services tailored to startups, small manufacturers, and inventors.
 Simply put, we are the leading one-stop-shop for developing your physical product from idea to store shelves, all in a high-quality, cost-effective, and timely manner.
 We operate as one powerhouse 30-person product design team spread across 4 offices to serve you (Austin, Miami, San Francisco, & Toronto).
 We have full-stack in-house industrial design, mechanical engineering, electrical engineering, patent referral, prototyping, and manufacturing services.
 To assist our startup and inventor clients, in addition to above, we help with business strategy, product strategy, marketing, and sales/distribution for all consumer product categories.
 Also, our founder Kevin Mako hosts The Product Startup Podcast, the industry's leading hardware podcast.
 Check it out for tips, interviews, and best practices for hardware startups, inventors, and product developers.
 Click HERE to learn more about MAKO Design + Invent!